darkobits/adeiu/README.md

 ### Customizing Signals

 Usually, responding to signals dynamically can be accomplished by inspecting the `signal` argument passed to your handler.
-However, if it is important that handlers are _only_ installed on a particular signal, or if you'd like to respond to signals other than the defaults, you may optionally provide a custom array of signals as a second argument:
+However, if it is important that handlers are _only_ invoked for a particular signal, or if you'd like to respond to signals other than the defaults, you may optionally provide an array of signals as a second argument:

 ```ts
 import adeiu from '@darkobits/adeiu';